midzdotdev/midzdotdev/README.md

 # I'm James 👋

-- 🔭 I’m currently working on a [versatile assessment platform][assess]
+- 🔭 Working on a [website scraping system][spider]
-- 🌱 I’m currently learning React and Software Design
+- 🌱 Learning Software Design
-- 🤔 I’m looking for help with FP
+- 🤔 Looking for help with Functional Programming
-- 💬 Ask me about TypeScript and Vue.js
+- 💬 Ask me about TypeScript and React
-- 🥅 My goal in 2021 is to contribute more to OSS and share more of my work
+- 🥅 Soon to start a YouTube channel

-## Weekly Activity 👨‍💻
+## This week's code 👨‍💻
 <!--START_SECTION:waka-->
 ```text
 TypeScript   4 hrs 31 mins   ████████████████████████▒   97.86 %